HillaryDanan/abstraction-intelligence/README.md

 Abstraction is the operation that converts selected information into symbols that can be *combined to form new symbols*.
 This is what distinguishes a sensor from a mind.

-**Four components define abstraction:**
+**Four components define abstraction** (proposed decomposition—see Paper 2 for detailed argument):

 1. **Stabilization** — representation persists beyond the stimulus
 1. **Discretization** — continuous input becomes discrete symbols
 1. **Binding** — features cohere into units
 1. **Structural decoupling** — roles separate from fillers, enabling recombination

+Whether these four are the right decomposition—necessary, sufficient, independent—is an empirical question.
+The framework proposes them as jointly required for compositional capacity; alternative decompositions may prove superior.

 **The test is compositionality.** Systems that genuinely abstract can combine known primitives in novel ways.
 Systems that merely compress typically cannot—though the boundary is sharper in principle than in practice.
-(Learned embeddings like word2vec occupy an intermediate zone: they compress *and* support limited composition.
-Whether this constitutes “real” abstraction or composition-preserving compression is a live question.)
 A JPEG doesn’t compose with another JPEG to generate meaningful novel structure.
 Concepts do.
 This criterion is measurable and—crucially—admits degrees.

+**Why compositionality matters:** It enables unbounded representational capacity from finite primitives.
+This solves combinatorial explosion—you can’t store a lookup table for every possible situation, but you can compose representations of novel situations from known components.
+Compositionality is what allows finite systems to handle infinite possibility spaces.

+**The threshold problem:** If compositionality exists on a spectrum, where does abstraction “begin”?
+Learned embeddings like word2vec support limited composition (vector arithmetic), but the operations are fixed and the space is shaped by statistics rather than constructed by the system.
+A principled threshold might distinguish *generative* composition (unboundedly many novel structures from recursive combination) from *interpolative* composition (operations within a pre-shaped space).
+This remains an open question the framework must resolve to avoid circularity.

 -----